 Hey everyone!
-Im Alex (he/him), Magdalene’s JCR Equal Opportunities Officer.
+I'm Eugene (he/him), Magdalene’s JCR Equal Opportunities Officer.
 My job is to make sure that everyone at Magdalene is able to make the most of their time at Cambridge.
 For this I lead a team of elected representatives for the various student demographics that align with CUSU’s liberation and equality groups.
 These are Womens, LGBT+, International, Disabilities and BME(Black and Minority Ethnic).

 Together we form the Equal Opportunities Subcommittee and we will be putting on quite a few events over the year to help bring these issues to the front of everyone’s minds.
 If you have any questions, ideas or if you simply fancy a chat, please message me of chat to me around college!

-Ciao!
-I’m Hosea (he/him), a second year architecture student, and your International Rep for this year.
-I’m from Hong Kong, and I’ve lived in Switzerland and the US.
-I speak English, Cantonese, Mandarin, and French.
+Hello!
+I’m Maho (she/her), studying HSPS, and your International Rep for this year.
+I’m from Japan, and lived in Germany and the US.
 My role is to represent the voices of all international students at Magdalene, and to make them feel at home.
-I look forward to welcoming new international students at Magdalene through International Freshers’ Week, as well as organising fun events for international students and beyond, such as a Magdalene International Food Festival, tea and cakes with other colleges etc. throughout the year.
-Feel free to contact me anytime if you want to chat or need help with anything!
+I look forward to welcoming new international students at Magdalene through International Freshers’ Week, and collaborate with other colleges as well.
+I would like to organise fun events for international students and beyond throughout the year so feel free to bring your ideas to me!
+I'm also always up for a chat if you need help with anything ;)

 In their own words: "The Women's Campaign supports and represents all women and non-binary students at Cambridge.
 We work to eliminate all forms of discrimination faced by women in the University at an institutional, social, and cultural level.
 We strive for an inclusive campaign; all those who self-define as women, including (if they wish) those with gender identities which include 'woman', and those who feel that they experience misogynistic oppression, are members. "